fxsitecompat/www.fxsitecompat.dev/content/docs/2017/xml-base-attribute-has-been-deprecated.md

       title: "Intent to unship: xml:base attribute"
 ---
 The [`xml:base`](https://www.w3.org/TR/xmlbase/) attribute similar to the HTML [`<base>`](https://developer.mozilla.org/docs/Web/HTML/Element/base) element is now considered deprecated and will be removed in the near future.
 It was removed from the spec years ago and no other browsers support it at this time.

+**Update**: The attribute support has been removed with [Firefox 66](https://www.fxsitecompat.com/en-CA/docs/2018/xml-base-attribute-is-no-longer-supported/).